uetsymphonique/mitre-knowledge-base/tactics_md/TA0008-lateral-movement.md

 Adversaries may take control of preexisting sessions with remote services to move laterally in an environment.
 Users may use valid credentials to log into a service specifically designed to accept remote connections, such as telnet, SSH, and RDP.
 When a user logs into a service, a session will be established that will allow them to maintain a continuous interaction with that service.

 Adversaries may commandeer these sessions to carry out actions on remote systems.
 [Remote Service Session Hijacking](https://attack.mitre.org/techniques/T1563) differs from use of [Remote Services](https://attack.mitre.org/techniques/T1021) because it hijacks an existing session rather than creating a new session using [Valid Accounts](https://attack.mitre.org/techniques/T1078).(Citation: RDP Hijacking Medium)(Citation: Breach Post-mortem SSH Hijack)

-Detection:

-Use of these services may be legitimate, depending upon the network environment and how it is used.
-Other factors, such as access patterns and activity that occurs after a remote login, may indicate suspicious or malicious behavior with that service.
-Monitor for user accounts logged into systems they would not normally access or access patterns to multiple systems over a relatively short period of time.

-Monitor for processes and command-line arguments associated with hijacking service sessions.

 #### T1563.001 - SSH Hijacking